thomaskeggin/gen3sis_sandbox/readme.md

 hope) too boring.
 Let’s start with two imaginary species: a shallow water specialist in the Atlantic (*Pisces atlanticus*), and a depth-generalist in the Pacific (*Pisces pacificus)*.
-To make it interesting, we can make the Atlantic depth specialist a temperature generalist, and the Pacific depth generalist a temperature specialist.
+To make it interesting, we can make the Atlantic depth-specialist a temperature-generalist, and the Pacific depth-generalist a temperature-specialist.

 To make things easier, we are going to use the `gen3sis::create_species()` function to generate the two species.
 I know